The Real Reason Cybersecurity Tools Fail

 Keri Fischer

-CEO & Founder
+COO & Founder

-Founder & CEO | Cybersecurity & Data Analytics Expert | SIGINT & OSINT Specialist
+Founder & COO | Cybersecurity & Data Analytics Expert | SIGINT & OSINT Specialist

 Keri Fischer is a highly accomplished cybersecurity, data science, and intelligence expert with over 20 years of experience in Signals Intelligence (SIGINT), Open Source Intelligence (OSINT), and cyberspace operations.
 A proven leader and strategist, Keri has played a pivotal role in advancing big data analytics, cyber defense, and intelligence integration within the U.S. Army Cyber Command (ARCYBER) and beyond.

-As the Founder & CEO of VeriTech Consulting, Keri leverages extensive expertise in cloud computing, data analytics, DevOps, and secure cyber solutions to provide mission-critical guidance to government and defense organizations.
+As the Founder & COO of VeriTech Consulting, Keri leverages extensive expertise in cloud computing, data analytics, DevOps, and secure cyber solutions to provide mission-critical guidance to government and defense organizations.
 She is also the Co-Founder of Code of Entry, a company dedicated to innovation in cybersecurity and intelligence.

 Key Expertise & Accomplishments: